alhaos/getMyIPBot/README.md

 ## Setup

-1. Ыet the value of the environment variable IP_BOT_TOKEN as the telegram bot token
+1. Set the value of the environment variable IP_BOT_TOKEN as the telegram bot token